Genesee Generating Station

 Genesee Generating Station is a thermal power station owned by Capital Power Corporation, located near Genesee, Alberta, Canada; 71 km (44 miles) southwest of Edmonton, Alberta.
 The cooling pond covers 735 ha.
 The pond is topped up with water from the North Saskatchewan River.
-As of June 18, 2024, all units are now 100% natural gas-fueled.
+As of June 18, 2024, all units are 100% natural gas-fueled.

 The station consists of three units.

 Description

 The Genesee Generating Station consists of: